randyrossi/bmc64/NETWORKING.md

 A successful connection returns `CONNECT`.
 DNS failure, an unavailable network, or a refused TCP connection returns `NO CARRIER`.

-The modem's serial speed callback is retained for ACIA compatibility; the network transport itself is TCP and does not depend on a physical baud rate.
+TCP is independent of a physical serial device, but the emulated ACIA still paces bytes at the speed selected by the terminal program or C64 OS driver.
+Set the desired rate in the C64 client; for C64 OS, set both baud fields to the same value. `38400` has been validated with CNP transfers.

-## Use CCGMS Ultimate With a BBS
+## Using a BBS

 [CCGMS Ultimate on CSDb](https://csdb.dk/release/?id=174485) is a C64 BBS terminal program released by Alwyz in 2019.
 Transfer its disk image or program